The Misha Mahowald Prize Awards

 Prize 2019

-The independent jury awarded the 2019 prize to the group of Prof. Greg Cohen at Western Sydney University and presented it in an online ceremony during the 2020 Telluride Neuromorphic workshop (due to Covid-19 travel restrictions).
+The independent jury awarded the 2019 prize to the group of Prof. Greg Cohen at Western Sydney University and presented in an online ceremony during the 2020 Telluride Neuromorphic Workshop (due to Covid-19 travel restrictions).

 No Award could be made for 2018.